The BigQuery data manipulation language (DML) enables you to update, insert, and delete data from your BigQuery tables.

 INSERT DML jobs beyond

-finishes, the next PENDING job is dequeued and run.
-Currently, up to
+pending job is dequeued and run.
+Currently, up to 100

-INSERT DML statements can be queued against a table at any given
+can be queued against a table at any given time.

 UPDATE, DELETE, MERGE DML concurrency

-PENDING state.
-When a previously running job finishes, the next PENDING job is
+PENDING.
+When a previously running job finishes, the next

-INTERACTIVE priority DML jobs that are queued for more than 6 hours will fail.
+Interactive priority DML jobs that are queued for more than 6 hours fail.

 DML statement conflicts

-INSERTDML statement that inserts rows to a table will not conflict with any other concurrently running DML statement.
+INSERTDML statement that inserts rows to a table doesn't conflict with any other concurrently running DML statement.

 For information on DML pricing, see Data Manipulation Language pricing on the Pricing page.